-It’s Fair Trade Fortnight (4-17 August 2017) and we thought we’d profile one of our all-time favourite suppliers: All Good Bananas.
-All Good's fair trade and organically-grown bananas are a HUGE favourite with our customers.
+It’s Fair Trade Fortnight and we thought we’d profile one of our all-time favourite suppliers: All Good Bananas.
+All Good's Zero Carbon Fairtrade and organically-grown bananas are a HUGE favourite with our customers.
 We’re big fans of the ethics behind the business, too: we believe that All Good have single-handedly made bananas fair in Aotearoa.

 Where do bananas come from?
 Why does it matter?